LongEarW/Airflow-ETL-of-SQS/README.md

   - Connection Type: Postgres
   - Host: postgres_sqs
   - Login: postgres
+  - Password: postgres
   - Port: 5432
   <img src="./CreateConnection.png" width="200">
 5. Turn on the toggle of DAG: `sqs_msg_etl`.
-Within 5 minutes, a DAG runs will complete.
+Refresh and a DAG runs will start and complete soon.
    <img src="./TurnOnToggle.png" width="200">
 6. Check the PostgresSQL if the data inserted: